How AI-Powered Training Video Creation Saves Time & Costs

 Step-by-step guide to creating AI training videos

-1. Writing an effective training video script
+1. Writing an effective training video script (or upload a document)

 The script is the foundation of your AI training video.
 Writing specifically for AI narration requires a slightly different approach.

-Use conversational language that sounds natural when spoken aloud.
-I always recommend reading your script out loud before finalizing it.
+I try to use conversational language that sounds natural when spoken aloud.

-Structure your content with clear sections, just as you would organize a presentation or lesson plan.
+I always recommend reading your script out loud before finalizing it, and I always structure my content with clear sections, just as you would organize a presentation or lesson plan.
 This helps learners follow along better.

-Include directions for visual elements directly in your script, using brackets to distinguish them from spoken content.
-For example: [Show screenshot of login screen].
+It's best to include directions for visual elements directly in your script, using brackets to distinguish them from spoken content.

-Tips for Success: I suggest starting with an outline before writing the full script.
+I suggest starting with an outline before writing the full script.
 This ensures your content flows logically and covers all key points.

 2. Choosing the right AI avatar and voice

-Selecting the appropriate avatar is crucial for creating connection with your audience.
+Selecting the appropriate AI avatar is crucial for creating connection with your audience.
 The right presenter can significantly impact how training content is received.

 Match the voice to the content type.
 Some voices work better for technical training, while others might be more engaging for soft skills topics.

-Progress Validation: Test your selected avatar with a short script segment before creating the entire video to ensure it conveys the right tone and clarity.
+I like to test my selected avatar with a short script segment before creating the entire video to ensure it conveys the right tone and clarity.

 3. Adding visual elements and screen recordings